picosh/official-blog/pico-plus.md

 users we have, the most expensive they will be to maintain.

 We have also received feeback from users that they want a way to "support" pico.sh development.
-We could have offered a way to donate to us, but we felt like offering concrete services offered a better incentive structure for us and users.
+We could have offered a way for users to donate, but we felt like offering concrete services was a better incentive structure for all parties involved.

 # hacker labs